ksamuk/pixy/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**The pixy command and error message**
-Please copy and paste the following:
+**A reproducible example of the bug**
+Please include the following so we can debug the issue:
-(1) The command you used to run pixy, including all arguments.
+(1) The full command you used to run pixy, including all arguments (2) A subset of your VCF (the smallest subset needed to demonstrate the problem) (3) The full populations file
-(2) The error message you received (if any).
+(4) Any other files needed to reproduce the problem (sites, bed file, etc.)

 **OS information**
 Linux/MacOS/etc.

-**Sample files**
-Depending on the issue, it may be helpful to include snippets of your VCF/populations file/BED file.